tomcourt/enguino/README.md

 ### Auxiliary Display

 The auxiliary display consists of two lines of a 4 digit [7 segment LED displays].
-Limited text would be shown on the s.
+Limited text is shown on the display.
 Some letters are displayed in the wrong case, for example 't' instead of 'T'.
-The letters 'M', 'W' and 'X' can not be displayed in an any form.
+The letters 'M', 'W' and 'X' can not be displayed in any form.
 Others like 'V' end up looking the same as 'U'.

-A caution/warning [bicolor LED] is reworked by soldering onto the 'colon' column of the top display.
-Red - warning(fix it now or land), yellow - alert(look into it before it becomes a problem), green - ok.
-The center of the LED goes to pin 7 (the colon's column), red (the flat side) to pin 4 (c segment), green to pin 2 (d segment).
-Display pins are in DIP order, from the display side, pins 1-7 along the bottom are in reading order, 8-14 in reverse order across the top. **TBD** - this is fairly dim, a much brighter solution is to wire onto 2 of the unconnected row pins (8-15) and tie the center pin of the LED to ground.
-Now the LED can drive on any row.
-Start by driving rows 0,2,4 and 6.
+A master caution/warning [bicolor LED] annunciator is reworked by soldering onto two unused display row of the top display.
+Red - warning(fix it now or land), yellow - caution(look into it before it becomes a problem), green - ok.

-An acknowledge pushbutton is also part of the display.
+A pushbutton is also part of the display.
+Tapping the button acknowledges an alert if one is displayed, otherwise it switches to the next page of information.
+Holding it for at least a second either acknowledges all alerts or redisplays all alerts.
+Holding it for 3 seconds or more toggles dimming the display for night flight.

-In normal operation the tachometer and fuel for left and right tank in gallons would be shown as `2300` / `15:10`.
-Excessive RPM's would cause the tachometer to blink.
+In normal operation the tachometer and fuel for left and right tank in gallons is shown as `2300` / `15:10`.
+Excessive RPM's cause the tachometer to blink.
 On power up the following sequence would be shown:
 * `Hobb` / `123.4`    only last 4 digits of hobbs shown
 * `bAt` / `12.2`      alternator-battery voltage
 * `   0` / `15:10`

-Whenever out of range indicators happen the display would switch to showing the condition and the value, for example `OPLo` / `2.4`.
-A 'warning' (red) out of range will be indicated by the first line blinking quickly and the warning LED also blinking red.
-Pressing the 'Acknowledge' button would return the display to showing tachometer and fuel.
-The warning LED would continue to be red.
-In the case of a caution condition (yellow range) the LED would turn yellow.
-When the engine isn't turning some warnings are suppressed and 'alternator voltage' becomes 'battery voltage' which has a lower warning level.
-Holding the acknowledge button for longer than a second would show previously acknowledged warnings, followed by any outstanding cautions, followed by readings with each press.
-A long hold again would return the display to tachometer and fuel.
-A very long press (>4 seconds) toggles a dim mode.
+Whenever out of range indicators happen the display switch to showing the condition and the value, for example `OP L` / `2.4`.
+A 'warning' (red) out of range will be indicated by the first line blinking quickly and the annunciator LED also blinking red.
+Pressing the pushbutton returns the display to showing tachometer and fuel.
+The annunciator LED continues to be red as long as the condition persists.
+In the case of a caution condition (yellow range) the annunciator LED turns yellow.
+When the engine isn't turning some alerts are suppressed.

-The warning/cautions are prioritized as follows:
-* `FPLo`
-* `OPLo`
-* `Fuel`  low fuel for either tank
-* `OPHi`
-* `AltH`  > 15 volts
-* `OTHi`
-* `ChtH`
-* `OTLo`

-Other messages would include:
-* `AltL`
-* `bAt`   normal battery when not charging
-* `batL`
-* `Alt`   normal charge system voltage
-* `OP`
-* `Ot`
-* `FP`
-* `Cht`
-* `inoP`  open or short circuit, shown on second line

-To prevent having to re-acknowledge warnings there would be both temporal and range hysteresis built in.
+Once an alert has been acknowledged the display will no longer switch to it automatically.
+To reenable this hold the button for at least a second.
+The master LED annunciator will show if an caution or warning condition persists or reoccurs, but it will not blink. **TBD** Reenable alerts (or maybe just warnings) after x minute?

 ### Parts list
 * Arduino Leonardo ETH - Digikey 1050-1007-ND